ecomfe/echarts-liquidfill/README.md

 ### Color and Opacity

 To set colors for liquid fill chart series, set `color` to be an array of colors.
-To set opacity, use `itemStyle.normal.opacity` and `itemStyle.emphasis.opacity` for normal style and hover style.
+To set opacity, use `itemStyle.opacity` and `itemStyle.emphasis.opacity` for normal style and hover style.

 ```js
 var option = {